-As noted above, imidacloprid applied through the soil (e.g. Admire Pro) is labeled for the grape phylloxera and can provide some control, especially when applied through a drip system.
-Movento, applied as a foliar spray, has also shown some reasonably good efficacy on rootform phylloxera in our trials both with V. vinifera vines, but also with Concord.
+As noted above, imidacloprid applied through the soil (e.g. Admire Pro) is labeled for the grape phylloxera as is Platinum and can provide some control, especially when applied through a drip system.
+Movento, applied as a foliar spray, has also shown some reasonably good efficacy on root-form phylloxera in our trials both with V. vinifera vines, but also with Concord.
 Recall that Concord and other native grapes are moderately susceptible to root galling phylloxera.
-For each of the past four seasons mature Concord vines at CLEREL were either treated twice with Movento (plus the adjuvant LI 700) or only with LI 700.
+In a study conducted at CLEREL over the past several years, mature Concord vines at CLEREL were either treated twice with Movento (plus the adjuvant LI 700) or only with LI 700.
 In each of the years we found more phylloxera galls on control vines than vines treated with Movento.
 We also found a significant 18% increase in yield in the third year for vines treated with Movento.
 The difference was less in 2011 (12%), but the trend was in the same direction.
 We assume that the growth and yield increases are due to the reduced number of phylloxera galls on roots, but other factors could be involved.
 For example, Movento is also known to negatively affect nematodes.
 Overall, our data indicate some benefit to using Movento on native grapes.
 There are a number of questions remaining.
 How often does Movento need to be applied to maintain benefits?
 Can rates or number of applications be reduced while maintaining benefits?
 Will young vines benefit more or less from Movento compared to mature vines?
 What are the economics involved?
 To what extent will some of our hybrid grapes grown on their own roots benefit from Movento?